 Wontons are stuffed savoury parcels consisting of thin, square wrappers and a meat-based filling.
 Considered one of the oldest types of Chinese dumplings (according to cookbook author Fuchsia Dunlop’s research), they are popular nation-wide in China.

 Spicy wonton in chili oil, known as Hóng Yoú Chāo Shǒu/红油抄手 (Red Oil Wonton), is one of the signature street foods (Small eats, 小吃) of Sichuan cuisine.
-Instead of being served in a broth like the classic Cantonese version, it comes with an aromatic, salty and pungent sauce.
+Unlike Cantonese Wonton Soup or Fried Wontons, it comes with an aromatic, salty and pungent sauce.

 It takes 3 simple steps to put this dish together: mix the meat filling; shape the wontons with ready-made wrappers; boil for a few minutes then mix with the sauce.

 What makes a wonton distinctively different from a regular dumpling (Jiaozi, 饺子) is its square-shaped, super thin and slippery wrapper.
-Although a loyal fan of homemade dumpling wrappers as oppose to commercial ones, I usually use shop-bought wonton wrappers.
+You can use either shop-bought or homemade wonton wrappers.

 In the frozen goods section of Chinese/Asian stores, you might find two types of wonton wrappers: one is off-white and the other looks quite yellow as it contains alkaline.
 Both work fine for today’s recipe (although traditional Sichuan spicy wonton has the former look).